 Definition of Controlling

-Role of the management of an organization is to make sure that the goals of the organization are achieved as planned and on time.
-Out of the many functions of management, control is one of the most important functions of the organization.
+The role of the management of an organization is to make sure that the goals of the organization are achieved as planned and on time.
+Out of the many functions of management, the control function is one of the most important functions of the organization.

 Controlling means giving instructions to employees and making sure that the instructions are being followed as desired by the management.